quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### Compression {#compression}

 The second general category of optimizations is to utilize a (generic) compression scheme for textual data.
-As qlog in the (ND)JSON format typically contains a large amount of repetition, off-the-shelf (text) compression techniques typically succeed very well in bringing down file sizes (regularly with up to two orders of magnitude in our tests, even for "fast" compression levels).
+As qlog in the JSON(-SEQ) format typically contains a large amount of repetition, off-the-shelf (text) compression techniques typically succeed very well in bringing down file sizes (regularly with up to two orders of magnitude in our tests, even for "fast" compression levels).
 As such, utilizing compression is recommended before attempting other optimization options, even